Dog Facts – The Truth Behind Dogs & Babies

 When somebody compares how their dog acts around kids, that is significantly different then how your dog will behave when there is a crying, smelly, noisy, crawling, all attention-getting little baby that is never leaving!
 We are barely ready for that as parents let alone the dogs!

 We need to use caution when using the term “kid friendly” too loosely.
 A dog that has been raised around babies and kids is very different than a dog that has been exposed to them for short amounts of time.

 Using a “fake” baby will help your dog prepare for your newborn and will give us an idea of how the dog will respond to the new baby.

 We have no way of knowing how your dog will perceive the “fake” baby and dogs are extremely intelligent creatures.
 If for months you are preparing your dog with a “fake” baby and then your newborn arrives that moves, makes noise, and has a new smell it could actually draw more suspicion and curiosity to your dog.
 We also never want our dog to think the newborn baby is a toy.
 I have seen many families prepare the dog with this “fake” baby only to leave it laying around on the counter!

-Old Wives Tale #5: When your dog nips at the baby that is ok because the child needs to learn not to roughhouse with the dog
+When your dog nips at the baby, that is OK because the child needs to learn not to roughhouse with the dog.

 It is not the dog’s job to create boundaries for their space.
 A baby does not understand dog communication and body language to be able to protect them from being bitten.
 Depending on your breed of dog and what their bite style is would depend on the severity of the damage they can do when “correcting” your child.
 Leaving it to the dog to control the situation is very dangerous.
 We the parents need to be aware of all interactions between the dog and baby to know whether it is a healthy relationship.
 A dog will not bite without warning, but they will bite when all their warning signals go unnoticed or are disregarded.